RocketCommunicationsInc/astro-components/src/components/rux-classifications/README.md

 ```

 #### Custom Marking Labels
-Applying the `label` property attribute to the Classification custom element adds `label` text value to the marking in addition to it's classification text.
+Applying the `label` property attribute to the Classification custom element adds `label` text value to the marking in addition to its classification text.

 ```javascript
 	<rux-classification-marking classification="controlled" type="banner"